 - Multidisciplinary: This section contains guidelines that apply to more than one specific area or have been prepared through the collaboration of several working parties.
 Where applicable, these guidelines are also listed in the specific section to which they relate (e.g. the 'quality' section).

-- Herbal medicinal product guidelines: The Committee on Herbal Medicinal Products (HMPC) prepares the 'Community list of herbal substances, preparations and combinations thereof for use in traditional herbal medicinal products', and establishes Community herbal monographs.
-Although these documents are excluded from the scope of the procedure for EU guidelines, they have relevance for the registration as well as the authorisation of herbal medicinal products, and are therefore listed under specific headings among the clinical guidelines.
+- Herbal medicinal product guidelines: The Committee on Herbal Medicinal Products (HMPC) prepares the 'Community list of herbal substances, preparations and combinations thereof for use in traditional herbal medicinal products', and establishes Communiy herbal monographs.
+Although these documents are excluded from the scope of the procedure for EU guidelines, they have relevance for the registration as well as the authorisation of herbal medicinal products.
+Therefore, they are listed under a specific heading among multidisciplinary guidelines.

 Related document types